space88man/kubeadm-transcripts/centos/04-etcd.md

 ## ...
 500 lines omitted ##
 ## most of the values are opaque binary data
-## lets dump one key, and inspect for ascii
+## let's dump one key, and inspect for ascii
 ## with the sock shop demo still running...

 [root@kube0 centos]# etcdctl get /registry/services/specs/sock-shop/rabbitmq | strings